endless-sky/endless-sky-wiki/wiki/MapData.md

 planet <name>
 ```

-The name of a planet must be unique, and will only be used it there is an object in a system that refers to this same name.
+The true name of a planet must be unique.
+Use this name to internally reference systems in missions, events, system objects, etc.

 If a planet is being used to define a wormhole (i.e. an objects that is named in multiple systems), then giving it a spaceport will cause NPCs to "land" on the wormhole.